zmek/patientflow/patientflow/README.md

 ## Key Objectives:

-- **Aggregate-Level prediction:** Focus on predicting the overall number of beds needed
+- **Aggregate-level prediction:** Focus on predicting the overall number of beds needed
-- **Specialty and sex Breakdown:** Provide predictions by specialty and sex, allowing for targeted resource allocation
+- **Specialty and sex breakdown:** Provide predictions by specialty and sex, allowing for targeted resource allocation
-- **Inclusion of future arrivals:** Factor in patients who are yet to arrive, thus providing a more complete picture of demand
+- **Inclusion of future arrivals:** Factor in patients who are yet to arrive, providing a more complete picture of demand

-## Utilization:
+## Utilisation:

 This package is designed for use in hospital data systems, enabling real-time prediction and analysis.
 The modules can be customised to align with specific hospital requirements